tbone-framework/TBone/docs/source/data.rst

 Fields are used to describe individual variables in a model schema.
 There are simple fields for data primitives such as ``int`` and ``str`` and there are composite fields for describing data such as lists and dictionaries.
 Developers who have a background in ORM implementations such as the one included in Django, should be very familiar with this concept.
-All Field classes subclass the ``BaseField`` class and implement coersion methods to and from Python natives, with respect to their designated data types.
+All fields classes derive from ``BaseField`` and implement coersion methods to and from Python natives, with respect to their designated data types.
 In addition, fields provide additional attributes pertaining to the way data is validated, and the way data is serialized and deserialized.
 They also provide additional attributes for database mixins